 Property Chain of Title

-The first important point here is that title and deed are not the same thing.
+The first important point here is that title and deed are not the same things.
 The title is the legal part of property ownership.
 To say you own the title to a property is to say that you own the legal rights to it.
 When land investors like myself talk about the chain of title, I’m talking about the previous owners.

 Before you purchase any property, especially rural vacant land, you should be establishing the chain of title.
 This means you can track the property’s previous owners (in a chain one behind the other) back in time at least 30-40 years.
 There are no gaps where you don’t know who the owner was.